streetmix/streetmix/docs/docs/contributing/code/reference/skybox.md

 :::

 The **Skybox** allows users to change the "environment" of a street, which can include elements like time of day, weather, and background.
+Internally, the term `skybox` is used over `environment` to avoid confusion with its technical usage.
+In UI, "environment" should be preferred.

 Skybox definitions are contained in `skybox-defs.json`.
 You can browse the [current skybox definitions here](https://github.com/streetmix/streetmix/blob/main/assets/scripts/streets/skybox-defs.json).